Nishant-k-sagar/samvaad-website/README.md

 # Samvaad - The Literary and Quizzing Society of IIITDM Jabalpur

 This is the official repository for the Samvaad website.
+Custom built content management system which is powering the website as backend : https://github.com/Nishant-k-sagar/samvaad-cms

 ## About Samvaad